 Andrew Delatolla is an Assistant Professor of International Relations in the Department of Political Science at the American University in Cairo.
 In 2018, he received his PhD from the London School of Economics and Political Science in the Department of International Relations.

-His research interests include international historical political sociology, gender and modernity, conflict studies, and critical and postcolonial theory with a focus on the Middle East and North Africa.
+His research interests include international historical political sociology, race, gender and modernity, conflict studies, and critical and postcolonial theory with a focus on the Middle East and North Africa.

 His research is focused on historical political development and its impact on contemporary politics.
 He has previously written on how the modern post-colonial state reproduces colonial governance, using the case studies of Lebanon and Syria.
 This research project examined the history of imperial and colonial governance throughout the 19th and 20th century in order to better understand post-independence statehood.

 Andrew is currently developing a project that examines the histories of gender, sex, and sexuality in colonial governance and its relationship to contemporary global governance and international LGBTQ rights.
+He is interested in how these histories can be used as a theoretical foundation to better understand international social reproduction.

 Peer Reviewed Articles: